-Planning a trip to Banff and need a helpful Banff itinerary?
-Then you are in for a trip of a lifetime, because Banff National Park is truly one of the most spectacular places in the entire world.
+Are you planning a trip to Banff and need a helpful itinerary?
+Then you are in for a trip of a lifetime because Banff National Park is truly one of the most spectacular places in the entire world.
 The first time we visited Banff, we knew it was something special.
 It was so special that we decided to move to Alberta a few years ago and haven’t looked back.

-If you’re planning to visit Banff for one, two, three days, or longer than a week, you’re still going to need to have a general plan so you can see as much as you would like in your time here.
-No matter how many days you have here, it still won’t be enough to uncover the beauty of this place, but you’ll at least get to the highlights.
+Whether you’re visiting Banff for one, two, three days, or longer than a week, you’ll still need to have a general plan so you can see as much as you would like in your time here.
+No matter how many days you have here, it still won’t be enough to uncover the beauty of this place, but you’ll at least get a taste of the highlights.

 Welcome to Banff National Park, one of the most beautiful places in the world!
 I know you’re on vacation, and you probably want to sleep a bit, but trust me, it’s worth it to get up and make the most out of your time in Banff because there is a lot to see and do!
 Let’s get into day one on your Banff itinerary.